serghiou/best-of-data-science/best-of-r.md

 **[lme4.](https://cran.r-project.org/web/packages/lme4/vignettes/lmer.pdf)** The standard and fastest package for fitting mixed-effects models.
 [Here](https://ase.tufts.edu/gsc/gradresources/guidetomixedmodelsinr/mixed%20model%20guide.html) is a great tutorial on how to go about fitting a mixed-effects model from Tufts University.
 [Here](http://mc-stan.org/users/documentation/case-studies/tutorial_rstanarm.html) is another great tutorial by Berkeley, which combines this with discussing Bayesian fitting for hierachical models using `rstanarm`.
 When not fitting a generalized linear model, I use the [lmerTest](https://cran.r-project.org/web/packages/lmerTest/lmerTest.pdf) package, which makes testing the random-effects, comparing models and getting p-values a lot easier.

 **[Implementation of G-Computation.](https://academic.oup.com/aje/article-lookup/doi/10.1093/aje/kwq472)** Tutorial.
 A great paper illustrating how to implement G-computation in R for causal inference.

+**[Contrasts in linear models.](https://www.clinicalstudydatarequest.com/Default.aspx)** Tutorial.
+A tutorial on how to use the "contrast" parameter when fitting linear models in R. This refers to the contrasts applied between levels of a factor.